 Have you ever driven the Trans-Canada Highway between Golden, British Columbia and Lake Louise, Alberta?
 If you have then you’ve driven through Yoho National Park, a park that’s been around since 1886.
 The park sits entirely in British Columbia, with a visitor center located just outside the pretty town of Field.

 Yoho National Park is famous for its high impact scenery.
-Stunning hiking trails – 400 kilometers of them, can keep you busy for weeks.
-Throw in 28 peaks over 3000 meters and one of the highest waterfalls in Canada – Takakkaw Falls and you can see why it’s worth a visit.
+Stunning hiking trails – 400 kilometres of them, can keep you busy for weeks.
+Throw in 28 peaks over 3,000 metres and one of the highest waterfalls in Canada – Takakkaw Falls and you can see why it’s worth a visit.
 And if you’re into mountain goats you’ll find them here.

-Include theses highlights if you make it to Yoho National Park.
+Include these highlights if you make the trip to Yoho National Park.

 - Take a two hour hike on the trail around Emerald Lake.
 Better yet, stay at the Emerald Lake Lodge and enjoy the mountain scenery for a few days.

-- Take the short hike to Takakkaw Falls.
-Who doesn’t like watching water cascade 254 meters (833 feet)?
+- Take the short hike to Takakkaw Falls and stand in awe of water cascading 254 metres (833 feet).

 - Another hike worth doing – and it’s a long one – is to the Burgess Shale Beds – a UNESCO World Heritage Site.
 You’re only able to visit with a guided group so you must reserve beforehand.
 The Wolcott Quarry overlooks Emerald Lake and is located above treeline.
-It’s a 22 kilometer, 10 hour round trip hike that costs $70 per adult.
+It’s a 22 kilometre, 10 hour round trip hike that costs $70 per adult.
 A shorter version to the Mt.
-Stephan Fossil Bed is $55 and takes 7 hours to complete.
-If you live in Canada you can phone 1-800-759-2429 to reserve.
+Stephan Fossil Bed is $55 and takes seven hours to complete.
+(UPDATE: Aug 25, 2015 – You can now reserve the Burgess Shale hike online or call 1-877-737-3783.)

-- Check out the Wapta Falls, located 22 kilometers west of Field via a 90 minute round trip hike.
+- Check out Wapta Falls, located 22 kilometres west of Field via a 90 minute round trip hike.

 If you need somewhere to stay or something to eat you’ll find a few places in Field.
 I love this little town full of quaint houses with good mountain views.
 There are loads of B&B’s – which you can’t miss as you drive in on the main street.
 Plus there’s a small hotel – the Kicking Horse Lodge.
 Adjacent to it is the Truffle Pigs Bistro where you’ll find a friendly atmosphere, very good food and BC beer.